Metanephrine, Normetanephrine Free Plasma Metanephrines

 - single and multi parameter kits available

-With this new 3-MT assay, LDN is now able to offer the most comprehensive panel worldwide for the measurement of PPGL-relevant parameters including:
+LDN is able to offer the most comprehensive panel worldwide for the measurement of PPGL-relevant parameters including:

 - Urinary Metanephrine/Normetanephrine (free and total; ELISA & RIA)